TUM-AVS/F1TENTH-Auxiliaries/F1TENTH - f1tenth_system with 3D Livox LiDAR/README.md

 ## Setup
 1. 3D print the Livox mounting plate: [STL File](https://github.com/TUM-AVS/F1TENTH-Auxiliaries/tree/main/F1TENTH%20-%20CAD%20Files/Livox%20MID-360%20Adapter%20Plate).
-2. Attach the LiDAR to the platform, using the screws included in the MID-360 package.
+2. Attach the LiDAR to the plate, using the screws included in the MID-360 package.
-3. Press 4 M3 Hex Nuts into the respective places on the platform.
+3. Press 4 M3 DIN 934 Hex Nuts into the respective places on the plate.
-4. Use 4 M3x16mm screw to mount the platform and the LiDAR on the F1Tenth platform.
+4. Use 4 M3x16mm (e.g., DIN 912 or ISO 4762) screws to mount the platform and the LiDAR on the F1Tenth platform.
 5. Attach the power connectors of the LiDAR to the powerboard and the Ethernet cable to the Jetson.
 Take special attention to the polarity of the cables and your specific powerboard.
 6. Note down the IP-adress of your Livox LiDAR: "192.168.1.1XX".
-Replace XX with the last two numbers of the LiDAR Serial Number, which can be found on a QR Code sticker on the back of the device.
+Replace XX with the last two numbers of the LiDAR Serial Number, which can be found on a QR Code sticker on the back of the device (see "Livox_SerialNumber.jpeg").

 ## Installation - Livox Driver